This article will help you get the most enjoyable and productive experience out of working with a web designer.

 How much does a web designer cost?

 This really depends on your project!
 You will get an upfront cost which you pay once, for the actual work put into building (or redesigning) your website.
 Then, if your web designer will be updating your site, there’ll also be an ongoing monthly charge for upkeep.
-You can find more details on how much your website should cost in our definitive guide.
+You can find more details on how much does it cost to make a website in our definitive guide.

 Website Builder Expert aims to provide you with honest data.
 That’s why we conduct our own research and obtain direct, personal insight.